Derek White (racing driver)

 Derek White (born December 9, 1970) is a Canadian professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 13 Toyota Camry and No. 40 Dodge Challenger as an owner/driver for MBM Motorsports.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 2 Ford F-150 for Reaume Brothers Racing, and the No. 69 Ford F-150 for MBM Motorsports, and part-time in the ARCA Menards Series, driving the No. 31 Toyota for Rise Motorsports.
+He has previously competed in the NASCAR Xfinity Series and the NASCAR Canadian Tire Series.

-In March 2016, White was arrested and charged for smuggling tobacco from the United States into Canada.
-He was eventually suspended indefinitely by NASCAR.
+In March 2016, White was arrested and charged for smuggling tobacco from the United States into Canada, and was suspended indefinitely by NASCAR a few days later.
+He was eventually reinstated by NASCAR after the Canadian Superior Court overturned his case.

 Racing career

 Early career and regional stock car racing

-White spent 30 years drag racing in Canada, before deciding to switch to stock car racing in 2009.
-That year, he ran five races in the NASCAR Canadian Tire Series, with a best finish of 11th in his series debut at Autodrome Saint-Eustache.
+White spent thirty years drag racing in Canada, before deciding to switch to stock car racing in 2009.
+That year, he ran five races in the NASCAR Canadian Tire Series, with a best finish of eleventh in his series debut at Autodrome Saint-Eustache.
 The following year, he ran eleven of thirteen races, recording a top ten at the season-opener at Delaware Speedway.
 At the end of the year, he was named Rookie of the Year.

 In 2014, White made a start in the American Canadian Tour, competing in the season-ending race at Airborne Speedway; he finished 22nd after starting 33rd.